JiaxinBellaYang/Lifetime/README.md

 # Lifetime Simulation

 This project simulates the effect of interface defects on minority carrier lifetime in semiconductors.
-It calculates and visualizes how various parameters affect the surface recombination and resulting carrier lifetime.
+It calculates and visualises how various parameters affect the surface recombination and resulting carrier lifetime.

 ## Project Structure

-The project is organized into the following directories:
+The project is organised into the following directories:

 - `src/`: Contains the source code files
   - `chargeanddit.py`: Core functions and parameters for the simulation